enricofoglia/SIA_RP_Report/02TheodorsenModel.md

 The effect of the Theodorsen function on the vortical lift is of delay and scaling on changes in angle of attack.
 In particular, it is common to consider the vertical velocity $\dot h$ and $\alpha$ together as an effective angle of attack $\alpha_e$.

 As linear approximations of the Theodorsen function in the time domain already exist in literature {cite}`brunton2013empirical`, we have decided to use them as a first approach to generate the data necessary for the system identification.
-Such representation allow to construct a linear Multi-Input-Single-Output system (MISO), which has been implemented in a pythpn script presented in <span style="color: red;">section</span>.
+Such representation allow to construct a linear Multi-Input-Single-Output system (MISO), which has been implemented in a python script presented in <span style="color: red;">section</span>.
 That data has then been used to extract a first data-driven approximation of the $C(k)$ function in <span style="color: red;">section</span> using the algorithm presented in <span style="color: red;">section</span>.

 ### The Wagner function